ahw0/Database-RisiKo/README.md

 The same road was followed
 for the previous logic scheme.
-Then the multiplicities of [1] will be explicitly made and, moreover, notes and any integration has been directly inserted in the scheme in full respect of the UML standard.
+Then the multiplicities of [1] will be explicitly made and notes and any integration has been directly inserted in the scheme in full respect of the UML standard.

 ![main](https://cloud.githubusercontent.com/assets/22590804/23475044/5c7124a2-feb6-11e6-9b2e-29d1ad783c80.png)